Updated Jul 29, 2024 15 min read

 How to do unit testing is up to the customer.
 Unit testing in software engineering is typically carried out by developers.
 Best practice involves developing unit tests alongside the specific units (module or component) under examination.
 Modern development highly automates this process, especially in continuous integration and deployment/delivery.
 The system won't accept a unit with defects but will return it to the developer for correction.
 However, manual unit testing also exists.

 The unit-level testing volume constitutes between 50% to 70% or even more, depending on the project.
 Therefore, modern software development and testing cycles invariably include unit testing.
 Every QA engineer needs to have a fundamental understanding of unit testing.
 From our experience, we can confidently state that testers sometimes write unit tests for code created by other developers in small companies and projects.
+In this one, you will find answers to frequently asked questions: "How to do unit testing?".

 What are the basics of unit testing?